avos-io/goat/README.md

 # GOAT for Golang

-GOAT works with the standard GRPC libraries for Go, implementing the [ClientConnInterface](https://pkg.go.dev/google.golang.org/grpc#ClientConnInterface) and `???` interfaces for clients and servers respectively.
+GOAT works with the standard GRPC libraries for Go, implementing the [ClientConnInterface](https://pkg.go.dev/google.golang.org/grpc#ClientConnInterface) and a `Server` (that handles `*ServiceDesc`) interfaces for clients and servers respectively.

 The transport interface is very minimal: